adamhadani/logtools/PYTHON3-ADDITIONS.md

        ~~~

+     + Fields can be selected by field number or by using the property (symbol) appearing
+	   in the template (for now, look for `templateDefs`  in `logtools/parsers2.py`).

    - Usable with /var/log/{syslog,kern.log,auth.log} (on the Ubuntu Linux configuration
      described) and ̀docker container logs` (one of my use cases)